mtwebb/docs/src/pages/guides/automation/properties.md

 ### Boolean

 Boolean properties can be either **Yes** or **No**.
-These are typically used as switches to turn on / off layers and also inside rules.
+These are typically used as switches to turn on / off layers or rule conditions.

 ### Reference